Contraception Access Could Prevent a Million Abortions in the US a Year

 So when Rick Santorum or Newt Gingrich say they are "pro-life", ask them why they are attacking policies that - in combination with other efforts, such as poverty reduction and universal access to healthcare - could easily prevent a million abortions a year.
 If they really wanted to prevent the intentional loss of embryonic life why wouldn't they do whatever it took?

+Yes, some who oppose contraception on theological grounds might sincerely believe that Jesus would prohibit the use of estrogen-progesterone pills or latex condoms, but since Jesus never said any such thing they cannot be sure.
+Some rudimentary contraception existed in his time, but if it bothered Jesus, he never spoke against it, just as he never said a word about that other sexual litmus test of modern Christianity - homosexuality.
 What Jesus did teach was a variation of Rabbi Hillel's Golden Rule.
 It's hard to imagine that when he said we should do unto others as we want them to do unto us that he would support preventing poor women in a wealthy nation from accessing technology that might break their cycle of poverty compounded by unintended pregnancies leading to children born into a society that is appallingly indifferent to their post-natal existence.
 It's hard to see how the man who saved a woman from being stoned to death for adultery would have wanted women today to be barred from an entire class of medicine because men they never met fear other women might use them to control the timing and number of her children.

 At any rate, it's unfair to claim to speak for Jesus or Yahweh or any entities, real or imagined, or are unable to speak for themselves, particularly when the 34,000 denominations of Christianity who all claim to be channeling the same spirit of Jesus disagree about what he actually meant.
 Why not do as the Good Samaritan did, and not let the obtuse, abstract, legalistic religious ritual prevent us from doing the obvious good right in front of us.
 If a man is bleeding to death in the road, help him.
 If you have the means of preventing a million abortions a year, then for god's sake use it!.